KIrynaW/art-history-quiz/README.md

 ***

 ## **Exploration Phase:**
-Who doesnt like a good quiz to test their knowlege on one or another topic.
+Who does not like a good quiz to test their knowlege on one or another topic.
 ### **User Experience(UX)**
 ***The Users :***
 ***The Purpose of the Quiz :***
+### *Goals:*
+- ***User Goal:***
+  - *A Chance Visitors:* to experience a visualy stimulating and entertaining interactive quiz game while learning interesting art history facts.<br>
+  - *Fine-Art Students:* to test their knowlege in fine-art history, specificaly the 17-21 century art and their creators, while comparing their current knowlege to the information presented.<br>
+  - *Fine-Art History Amateurs:* to enjoy the visual experience while testing their current knowlege and learning new facts about a selection of 17-21 century fine-art paintings.
+- ***Quiz Owner Goal :***
+  - The owner of the Quiz site is a fine-art graduate, who loves art-history and plans to created different types of art-quizes available for students, novices and art-history enthusiasts who enjoy art and want to test their knowlege, learn more about art-history while experiencing an entertaining and visualy stimulating quiz game.
 ### *User Stories:*
   |No.|Story|
   |---|-----|